 While all the techniques mentioned above are worth a shot, it is important to note that this is a slightly different era for the trucking industry as well as for commercial drivers.
 Despite a reasonable increase in driver pay, retention is still an issue that many companies are facing.

 The way truckers used to operate has been changed.
 Now, they have to deal with electronic logging devices, strict regulations, and compliance issues.

 ELDs are mandatory; they are not going anywhere.
 However, if you are using a device that is not entirely user-friendly and has plenty of issues, it will negatively affect driver happiness and driver retention rates.

-KeepTruckin recently conducted a survey which revealed that only 21% of drivers are happy with their currently ELD solution.
-Moreover, 73% drivers experience 1 or more ELD issues every week.
+KeepTruckin recently conducted a survey that revealed that only 21% of drivers are happy with their current ELD solution.
+Moreover, 73% of drivers experience 1 or more ELD issues every week.

 Furthermore, when they come across an issue, they do not get the customer support they deserve.
 Approximately, 64% of drivers reported that they are not happy with the quality of customer service they get from their current ELD provider.

 As you can guess, if your drivers are dealing with a similar situation on a daily basis, they are not going to be very happy working with you.